ariahosseini/InterfacePhononsToolkit/README.md

-# InterfacePhononsToolkit — a Python Set of Libraries for Computing Thermal Behavior at the Interfaces
+# InterfacePhononsToolkit — a Python Set of Libraries for Computing Phonons Behavior at the Interfaces

 <div align="justify">